 Note: Do not repost the full translation.
 Please use the first two paragraphs and link to this translation.
 For additional information, please read this post.
 This translation is for fan use only, and may not accurately reflect Masahiro Sakurai.
 The following is a selection from Masahiro Sakurai’s book: Think About Making the Video Games 2.
 If you enjoyed this article, I would strongly encourage you to support Sakurai by buying his books.
 If you have any questions about this article, please contact the administrator.

-Today’s article was translated by Masked Man, I’m just the one posting it.
+Today’s article was translated by others, I’m just the one posting it.
 There’s a new “Looking Back” segment that was newly published in his book, which I translated.
 Thanks for reading!

 Think About the Video Games Vol. 456, July 3rd 2014